audministrator/Numark-Mixstream-Pro/README.md

 # Numark-Mixstream-Pro
-This repo holds the  **Numark Mixstream Pro & Pro GO** controller mapping.
+This repo holds the  **Numark Mixstream Pro & Pro GO** controller mapping. \
+Here you can find the documentation : https://github.com/audministrator/Numark-Mixstream-Pro/wiki/Numark-Mixstream-Pro-Documentation

 **Refactoring and fixes:** N/A